-The Falcons Consortium consists of an in-person Falcons class in Northampton, Massachusetts, an online Falcons class for students from a wide range of locations, plus tutoring and homeschool consulting students who join our community in other ways.
+The Falcons Consortium consists of an in-person Falcons class in Sedgwick, Maine, an online Falcons class for students from a wide range of locations, plus tutoring and homeschool consulting students who join our community in other ways.
 A student newspaper serves to keep the community connected across all platforms.
 Occasional smaller groups form for extra-curricular tutoring or group lessons.
 The Falcons classes form the backbone of the community, consisting of close-knit, multi-age groups of homeschool students who gather for two days a week to tackle interdisciplinary topics together.
 These groups provide practice learning independently in an intentional community setting.
 Our program follows the Integralis model, designed by Falcons headteacher Anna Logowitz, to enable students at multiple levels to engage in meaningful learning, side by side.
 Students can enroll in one class for two days a week, in both classes for four days a week, and/or for tutoring or other offerings to create the balance of freedom and instruction that best fits them.

 In the FIC we believe that learning is living and vice versa, therefore the daily life of our classroom is calibrated to impart both the content and values we strive for in our students.